Aimen001/Web-scrapers/README.md

 # Web-scrapers
-Web Scarpers With Python that takes data From websites  like wikipedia & timejobs and make them into tables. then expoters them to csv files
+Web Scarpers With Python that takes data From websites like Wikipedia & time jobs and make them into tables. then exporters them to csv files